 Transportation

 Transportation between islands and the mainland remains inconsistent and unpredictable in many island communities, and transportation on an island often relies on vehicles with high emissions, such as those running on diesel.
 Without dependable transportation to and from the mainland, islands are unable to access basic goods and services, limiting their ability to become climate resilient.
-Federal government policies must recognize the unique challenges islands face when transitioning their transportation systems to become more fuel and energy efficient and support them in establishing programs that take their remote geographies into account.
+Reliable and consistent ferry and plane services to and from islands would ensure that these basic services are not disrupted.
+Disruptions in transportation could impact the movement of goods, access to food, and operations of mail services, which could cause island communities to become even more vulnerable and isolated.
+When ferry and plane services are inconsistent, island communities cannot effectively conduct day to day business or plan for the future.

-1. Work directly with island communities to inventory the transportation needs of island communities both on-island and to and from the mainland.
+1. Work directly with island communities to inventory the transportation infrastructure needs of island communities both on-island and to and from the mainland.

 2. Create collaborative working groups with participants from the Department of Transportation, Federal Aviation Administration, Department of Commerce, and other relevant federal agencies, with participation by island community representatives, to address the transportation needs of island communities.